alchemyplatform/aa-sdk/site/packages/aa-core/bundler-client/actions/sendRawUserOperation.md

 head:
   - - meta
     - property: og:title
-      content: sendUserOperation
+      content: sendRawUserOperation
   - - meta
     - name: description
-      content: Overview of the sendUserOperation action available on the PublicErc4337Client
+      content: Overview of the sendRawUserOperation action available on the BundlerClient
   - - meta
     - property: og:description
-      content: Overview of the sendUserOperation action available on the PublicErc4337Client
+      content: Overview of the sendRawUserOperation action available on the BundlerClient
 prev:
   text: Public ERC-4337 Client
 ---

-# sendUserOperation
+# sendRawUserOperation

 Calls `eth_sendUserOperation` and returns the hash of the sent `UserOperation` (UO).